 Looking after your mental health might not be at the top of your list of New Year’s resolutions going into 2020, but perhaps it should be.

-As you enter a new decade it is important to leave the stigma surrounding mental health behind you and embrace your wellbeing as part of your daily routine.
+As you enter a new decade it is important to leave the stigma surrounds inpatient behavioral health behind you and embrace your wellbeing as part of your daily routine.
 Long gone are the days of having to code your therapist appointments in your diary as ‘visits to the dentist’.
 There is no shame in getting help, you would see a doctor if you were physically unwell, so why would you not see a therapist too?

 Mental health care does not have to be as official as therapy appointments, sometimes it isn’t even what you set out to do but a byproduct of your lifestyle.
 Meditation in your weekly yoga classes could be viewed as mental health care, cooking up a storm in the kitchen and giving your body and brain all its nutritional needs to function is a form of mental health care.